mehdiayad/Laravel6-WS/README.md

 - You should see the login page authentification
 - You can connect to the app with (email:super@gmail.com / password:super)
 - The setup is now completed

+## DOCUMENTATION

+- Refer to http://localhost:8070/api/documentation for more informations (APACHE)
+- Refer to http://localhost:8090/api/documentation for more informations (NGINX)

 ## WARNING